ncsa/Swift-T-Variant-Calling/README.md

 To-Do
 ------
-Add third option to execute variables: E, which stands for "End Here"
+Add third option to execute variables: E, which stands for "End Here" Fix figure so it says VariantCalling.swift instead of Monolith.swift Fix the JointGenotyping bug

 1 Intended pipeline architecture and function
 ====================================